valpyots/tsoha-project/README.md

 - view all profiles, even those set to private

+- block user's from posting

 Features that I still plan to implement:

-- for admin accounts:

-	- block an user from posting

 - sorting posts by date or comment amount, both ascending and descending